 This is a fairly simple trope.
 It is simply the habit of calling Earth "Terra" in Sci Fi.
 The word is adopted from the Latin

 word for, well, earth.
-The word "Terra" is also an Italian, Portuguese, and Catalan word, which makes sense, since both languages descend from Latin.
+The word "Terra" is also an Italian, Portuguese, and Catalan word, which makes sense, since all three languages descend from Latin.
 Therefore, it has the exact same meaning.

 The advantages to doing this are simply coolness

 , especially when describing a human from Earth.
 Or just humans in general, in works that insist on naming species by their homeworlds.
 Terran just sounds more exotic and less condescending

 than "Earthling".
 Another advantage is that it is language-neutral, since it is by far the most common word for the planet — three world languages call this planet Terra or some variant thereofnote

 , as do many smaller Romance (i.e. Latin-derived) languages, while English and Germannote

 are the only world languages that use variants of "Earth", the latter being spoken almost solely in central Europe.
 And it provides a convenient standardisation in that Earth is otherwise the only planet in the solar system that is not named for a Roman deity.